Maps of toric varieties in Cox coordinates: Roots and multi-valued maps

 \begin{defin} A \textbf{multi-valued section on $X$} is an element $\mvsa$ of the algebraic closure $\overline{\coxfield X }$.
 We say $\mvsa$ is \textbf{homogeneous} if $\mvsa^r = f$ for some homogeneous $f \in \coxfield{X}$ and for some integer $r \ge 1$. \end{defin}

 \begin{notation} If $\mvsa$ is a homogeneous multi-valued section with $\mvsa^r = f$ as above, then we write $\mvsa=\sqrt[r]{f}$.
-It is implicit in this notation that $r$ is minimal and that an $r$-th root of $f$ has been chosen once and for all.
-Furthermore, other uses of $\sqrt[r]{f}$ in the same calculation will always be intended to refer to the same element $\mvsa$. \end{notation}
+It is implicit in this notation that $r$ is minimal and that an $r$-th root of $f$ has been chosen once and for all, and any other use of $\sqrt[r]{f}$ in the same calculation refer to the same element $\mvsa$. \end{notation}

 The product and quotient of two homogeneous multi-valued sections is again homogeneous, but their sum is usually not: $\sqrt{x_1}+\sqrt{x_2}$ is not homogeneous even if $x_1$ and $x_2$ have the same degree.
 Furthermore, it is not true that every multi-valued section can be expressed as a sum of homogeneous ones.